scholacantorum/public-site/home/season-62.md

 <a href="/concerts/">{{% imgfullwidth "s62-square.png" "Season 62" %}}</a>

-From bold beats to timeless truths, this season invites you on a journey through sound spirit, and song.
+From bold beats to timeless truths, this season invites you on a journey through sound, spirit, and song.

 <a href="/concerts/">Purchase your Season 62 concert tickets today!</a>